roymilshtein/EM_Fields_Project/README.md

 # Electromagnetic Fields Project

-This repository contains MATLAB code and supporting documents for a project dealing with electromagnetic fields, specifically focusing on two problems: calculating the charge on a disk and determining the capacity of a circular capacitor.
+This project contains MATLAB code and supporting documents dealing with electromagnetic fields, specifically focusing on two problems: calculating the charge on a disk and determining the capacity of a circular capacitor.

 ## Project Overview